RecordEvolution/IMCtermite/README.md

 ### CLI tool

-To build the CLI tool locally use the default target `make`  resulting in the binary `imctermite`.
-To ensure system-wide availability the installation of the tool (in the default location `/usr/local/bin`) is done via
+To build the CLI tool locally, use the default target `make` resulting in the binary `imctermite`.
+To ensure system-wide availability, the installation of the tool (in the default location `/usr/local/bin`) is done via

 ```